 The 2013-14 rookie of the year cooked-up his first 30+ game of the season.
-Masters got to charity stripe a total of 18 times this weekend.
+Masters got to the charity stripe a total of 18 times this weekend.

 Nov 7. vs. Acadia Axemen W, 83-76: 19 points (6/13 FG, 3/4 3PT, 4/8 FT), 6 rebounds, 5 assists, 3 steals